alishdipani/Music-Reconstruction-using-EEG-signals/README.md

 # Music-Reconstruction-using-EEG-signals
 Reconstruction of music using EEG signals.
 Inspired from [Brain2Image](https://dl.acm.org/citation.cfm?doid=3123266.3127907), reconstruction will be done using generative models like variational autoencoders(VAE) and conditional generative adversarial networks(GANs).
 For Data cleaning and preprocessing techniques like MFDXA will be used.

+This project is funded by Intel under Intel Early Innovator funding.

 # Timeline